Minimum Wage

 Meal and Rest Break

-Hawaii has no laws requiring an employer to provide a meal period or breaks to nonexempt employees 16 years of age or older; thus, the federal law applies.
+Adults (16+): Hawaii law does not require employers to provide meal periods or rest breaks to employees 16 years of age or older.

 → Find out how Deputy can help you simplify meal and rest break compliance